 Who were the people who came to Canada?
 Why would anyone come to a country that was virtually wilderness?
 Where would you choose to live in Canada?
 Why?
 Who made the decisions to split the country into regions?
 If you were able to travel back in time to Confederation, what advice might you give the ‘citizens’ of Canada?
-Is western Canada still only a resource based economy?
+Is western Canada still only a resource-based economy?
 Canadian history and Canadian geography are the key units in this course.
 Eastern Canadian history from the War of 1812 to Confederation; Western Canadian history from the fur trade to immigrant settlement of the Plains, and British Columbia history from Contact to Confederation.
 The Geography units examine Canada’s economic regions and trade patterns.

 History 12There has never been a more important time in History.
 This course will allow you to study, analyse, and form opinions on current events and the last 100 years of world history.

-Comparative Civilizations 12
+Comparative Cultures & Religions 12

 Have you dreamed of visiting the great places in history, where generations of people shaped the great civilizations with religion, art, architecture, philosophy, technology, music and adventure over the past 2500 years?
 Are you interested in experiencing this study in new and sometimes hands-on way?
 Are you Interested in visiting the Vancouver Art Gallery, or sitting in on a symphony performed by the Vancouver Symphony Orchestra?
 Are you interested in learning this in a demanding and intellectually challenging course, but one that leads us to a deeper, more sophisticated understanding, not only of our world but ultimately of ourselves?
 Come span 2500 years from the birth of the great civilizations of the past right to our world of today!
-Come to Comparative Civilizations 12!
+Come to Comparative Cultures and Religions!

-At Issue 10Social Studies 10/ English 10/ Independent Directed Study 10
+Social Studies 10/ English 10/ Independent Directed Study 10 (2 blocks,12 credits)

-"History will be kind to me for I intend to write it."With its focus on historical and contemporary social, cultural, political, legal, economic, and environmental issues, this literary study will prepare students for their future lives as Global citizens and members of the International community.
-This course will combine Social Studies 10 and English 10, along with the opportunity to engage in an independent directed study based off of the course curriculum all in the same semester.
+With its focus on historical and contemporary social, cultural, political, legal, economic, and environmental issues, this literary study will prepare students for their future lives as Global citizens and members of the International community.
+This course will combine Social Studies 10 and English 10, along with the opportunity to engage in an independent directed study based on the course curriculum all in the same semester.
 The Social Studies 10 portion of the course will cover a vast amount of information, and the skills students will learn through English 10 will not only prepare them for the Provincial Assessment, but also how to analyze information, concisely convey ideas, and communicate effectively.

 At Issue 12

-History 12/English 12/Independent Directed Study 12
+History 12/English 12/Independent Directed Study 12 (2 blocks,12 credits)

 With its focus on historical and contemporary social, cultural, political, legal, economic, and environmental issues, this literary study will prepare students for their future lives as Global citizens and members of the International community.
 This course will combine History 12 and English 12, along with the opportunity to engage in an independent directed study based off of the course curriculum all in the same semester.
 The History 12 portion of the course will cover a vast amount of information, and the skills students will learn through English 12 will not only prepare them for the Provincial Assessment, but also how to analyze information, concisely convey ideas, and communicate effectively.

 Middle Earth 12English 11 OR Literature 12 Credit.